clux/facemaulers/east/velddrinnsshar.md

 Take some inspiration from Arach-Tinilith. https://forgottenrealms.fandom.com/wiki/Arach-Tinilith

+Pyramid like paths.
+Green flame water ways.

 ### Central Chamber
 ![](shar-chamber.jpg)
 Where Irae tries to revive [[kiaransalee]] using the second egg of [[felgolos]].

+### Her chamber
+At the top.
+Room with info on plans.
+Also got a teleport circle, can go to Maerimydra.
+Arklem can port there.

 ## History
 The Crones obtained a voidstone, and placed it within the Acropolis in order to sustain a gate to the Shadowfell, to summon an army of undead.